 True to their word, Transport Canada launched an ambitious program of land acquisition and airfield construction and in November of 1977 the terminal building that we see today opened, and with it came the modern age of aviation.

 On July 1, 1992, The Calgary Airport Authority assumed responsibilities for the operation and expansion of the airport.
 Today, YYC is a world class facility committed to creating a positive, engaging experience for passengers and to setting the standard for the industry.

-The terminal building boasts over 135 shops, restaurants and services, as well as a 296 room four star Delta Hotel and a space-themed visitor attraction - Spaceport.
-Over 24,000 people are part of the airport community and The Calgary Airport Authority is a major contributor to the prosperity of the Calgary region with a total GDP impact of $6 billion.
+On October 31, 2016, YYC Calgary International Airport opened the doors to its largest infrastructure project to date, the new International Terminal.
+YYC now boasts 185 shops, restaurants and services, as well as two hotels, a 296 room four star Delta Hotel and the new Marriott In-Terminal Hotel with 318-rooms.
+The two terminals have eight children’s play areas in addition to a space-themed visitor attraction - Spaceport.
+Over 24,000 people are part of the airport community and The Calgary Airport Authority is a major contributor to the prosperity of the Calgary region with a total GDP impact of $8 billion.

 Over $3.8 billion has been invested since 1992 to renovate and expand airport infrastructure including the new International Terminal and a 14,000 foot parallel runway, which opened in 2014 and is the longest in Canada.